-- a. rejection of the application; - b. forfeiture of any fees paid; - c. cancellation of any existing Assessment Decision in relation to the Applicant and invalidation of any requirements already met; - d. preparation of a written report on the conduct of the Applicant to be shared with Canadian law societies and the Regulatory Authority; - e. notation of misconduct to the Applicant's file for consideration regarding eligibility for a future application; - f. notation of misconduct on any Certificate of Qualification issued to the Applicant; - g. suspension or permanent expulsion from the NCA process; - h. initiation of legal proceedings by the NCA against the Applicant for damages; - i. pursuit by the NCA of any other legal remedies available to it; and - j. such additional consequences as the NCA may deem appropriate.
+- rejection of the application; - b. forfeiture of any fees paid; - c. cancellation of any existing Assessment Decision, Assessment Review Decision or Assessment Reconsideration in relation to the Applicant and invalidation of any requirements already met; - d. notation of misconduct to the Applicant's file for consideration regarding eligibility for a future

+- application; - e. notation of misconduct on any Certificate of Qualification issued to the Applicant; - f. suspension or permanent expulsion from the NCA process; - g. initiation of legal proceedings by the NCA against the Applicant for damages; - h. pursuit by the NCA of any other legal remedies available to it; and - i. such additional consequences as the NCA may deem appropriate.

-12.7 Translation of Documentation
+12.7.
+Translation of Documentation

 Any required documents listed in subsection 12.2 that are in a language other than English or French must be translated into English or French.
-An Applicant must submit the Original Document accompanied by the translation.
-For the NCA to accept the translation, the following conditions must be met:
+An Applicant must submit the original source document, of the required document, accompanied by the translation.
+For the NCA to accept the translation of a required document the following conditions must be met:

-- a. the translation must be of the Original Document; and - b. the translation must be: - i. performed and certified by a Certified Translator; or - ii. performed by a non-certified translator and accompanied by an affidavit of the translator indicating their qualifications as a translator and confirming the translation is of the Original Document.
+- a. the translation must be of the original source document; and - b. the translation must be: - i. performed and certified by a Certified Translator; or - ii. performed by another translator and accompanied by an affidavit of the translator indicating their qualifications as a translator and confirming the translation is of the original source document.

 The Executive Director has sole discretion to determine whether the translator's qualifications or the translation are sufficient.
 The Executive Director has sole discretion to obtain an external opinion on the translator's qualifications.